arast8/CITP280Project/README.md

 ## Description
 This is a game in which the player moves a character across a flat, two-dimensional world.
-However, it is very unfinished.
-I plan for it to be a farming game where you search for different plants to grow.
+I planned for it to be a farming game where you search for different plants to grow.
+However, it is unfinished.
+I created this app for Advanced C#.NET Programming class (CITP 280) at Lansing Community College.
+This project was completed in five parts and had to use certain C# and .NET programming features, which are listed in the [Requirements](#requirements) section.
+In addition, I was required to keep a [changelog](#changelog) and create UML class diagrams.
+See the "UML Class Diagram" folder for the diagrams.

 ## Instructions
 After starting the program, click the start button to load the world named "test world" and the player named "test player".